jounile/blog/_posts/2019-09-28-pull-request-scraping.markdown

 {% highlight python %}
     i = 0
-    for (title,time) in zip(pull_requests_titles, pull_requests_times):
+    for title in pull_requests_titles:
         # row, column, item
         worksheet.write(i, 0, title)
         i += 1
 {% endhighlight %}

-In the end you should close the workbook and call the quit() to stop the scraper.
+In the end you should close the workbook.

 {% highlight python %}
     workbook.close()
+{% endhighlight %}

+Also implement the quit() method andd call it to stop the scraper.
+{% highlight python %}
+    def quit(self):
+        self.driver.close()
+{% endhighlight %}

+{% highlight python %}
     scraper.quit()
 {% endhighlight %}

-Save the script with name prscraper.py and launch with command:
+Finally save the script with name prscraper.py and launch with command:

 {% highlight shell %}
 python prscraper.py